 and in care facilities.

-Support for Dr. Kaur is of key importance to the Hospice team.
-Dr. Claire Baumgartner also provides support and visits Hospice patients in their
+Support for Dr. Younger is of key importance to the Hospice team.
+Beth Kirton is the

 Hospice Nurse Practitioner.
 Amy visits patients where they reside

 for routine care and re-certification visits.